The Strong Gravitational Lens Finding Challenge: Lens finding methods

 Our baseline model is composed of a first 7x7-32 convolutional layer which can accommodate either single-band or multi-band images.
 The rest of the model is composed of 5 successive blocks, each block being made of 3 resnet units (specifically, pre-activated bottleneck residual units \citep{He2016}).
 At each block, the signal is downsampled by a factor 2 and the number of feature maps is in turn multiplied by 2.
 The model is topped by an average-pooling layer followed by a single fully-connected sigmoid layer with a single output.
 Apart from the final layer, we use the ELU (Exponential Linear Unit) activation throughout.
 The weights of the model are initialized using random normal values, following the strategy advocated in \citet{He2015a}.

 Training was performed using the ADAM optimizer with mini-batches of size 128 over 120 epochs, with an initial learning rate of $\alpha=0.001$, subsequently decreased by a factor 10 every 40 epochs.
-This multi-step training procedure is important to progressively refine the model parameters of the model and achieve our final accuracy.
+This multi-step training procedure is important to progressively refine the model parameters and achieve our final accuracy.

-We adopt a minimal pre-processing strategy for the input images, removing the mean image and normalising by the noise standard deviation $\sigma$ in each band, these statistic being evaluated over the whole training set.
+We adopt a minimal pre-processing strategy for the input images, removing the mean image and normalising by the noise standard deviation $\sigma$ in each band, this statistic being evaluated over the whole training set.
 In addition, we clip extreme values above $250 \,\sigma$ to limit the dynamic range of the input.
 Bad-pixels are simply set to 0 after this pre-processing step.

 Given the relatively small training set preventing overfitting is an important consideration.
 In our final model, we combine several data augmentation strategies: random rotations (in the range $[-90, \ 90^\circ]$), random mirroring along both axes, and random resizing (by a small factor in the range $[0.9, \ 1]$).